 Wulf the Saxon – Return to the days of the Norman invasion of England and fight alongside a nobleman serving the last of England’s Anglo-Saxon monarchs.
 Wulf of Steyning, a Saxon thane loyal to King Harold Godwinson, boldly captures a castle in the Welsh wars, risks his life to rescue his shipwrecked sovereign, and combats Norsemen at the Battle of Stamford Bridge.
 Wulf and his comrades resolutely stand by King Harold in a series of adventures that climax at the Battle of Hastings.

-Question: If your boys have any other read aloud books that they love, please share them below.
+Question: If your children have any other read aloud books that they love, please share them below.
 Thank-you! 🙂

 And be sure to check out the other great Reading List posts from iHN bloggers at iHomeschool Network.